missmathpati/missmathpati/README.md

 - 🎖 Served as the Chairperson of RAIT ACM Women Chapter.
 - 📃 Published research paper on Dynamics of Cyberbullying: ML Detection Models and catalytic role of tweets engagement metrics on Twitter in 14th International Conference on Cloud Computing, Data Science & Engineering (Confluence 2024) by IEEE indexed in Scopus.
 - ✨ Copyrighted my project MedsXplore - Unlock Medicinal Insights.🎓📊
 - 👨‍⚖️ Participated in Smart India Hackathon with my project LawGPT.
+- 🎤 Recognized as one of the top 1000 speakers in India in Super Speaker Season 2.🏆

 <!--
 **missmathpati/missmathpati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.